 According to a report published by Global News earlier this year, a City of Vancouver spokesperson said that “property status declarations will be subject to a rigorous audit process, in line with best practices for provincial and federal tax programs.”

-This means that homeowners should definitely comply with the law, and be truthful in their declarations.
+This means that homeowners should definitely comply with the law and be truthful in their declarations.

 Buyers may have to pay taxes owed on a property after they purchase it.

-According to the bylaw, if you purchase or inherit a property that has unpaid Empty Homes Tax, you will not have to pay the one percent tax for that fiscal year.
+According to the bylaw, if you purchase or inherit a property that has an unpaid Empty Homes Tax, you will not have to pay the one percent tax for that fiscal year.

-If it is found that it should have applied to previous years; that tax will be added to the property tax account associated with that property and “run with the land”.
+If it is found that it should have applied to previous years, that tax will be added to the property tax account associated with that property and “run with the land.”

 However, you’ll still have to present an annual property status declaration.